Town Planner

 Preliminary Subdivision Plan Checklist

-- Although the Durham Land Use Ordinance provides broad flexibility and authority for granting waivers of procedural steps, submissions, and performance standards to the Planning Board, the burden of proof is on the applicant to document that granting a waiver of the standards will not result in a project that fails to meet the subdivision review criteria.
-Each and every waiver request must be submitted with a waiver request form supported by objective evidence that the criteria can be met with the proposed departure from the relevant ordinance requirement(s).
+• Although the Durham Land Use Ordinance provides broad flexibility and authority for granting waivers of procedural steps, submissions, and performance standards to the Planning Board, the burden of proof is on the applicant to document that granting a waiver of the standards will not result in a project that fails to meet the subdivision review criteria.
+Each waiver request must be supported by objective evidence that the criteria can be met with the proposed departure from the relevant ordinance requirement(s).
 If a project approval faces a legal challenge, that documentation of the basis for granting the waiver will be important to sustaining the Board’s decision.

 Subdivision Waiver Request Form